katzenpost/katzenpost/drafts/client.rst

   using our link layer protocol [KATZMIXWIRE]_.

-* ``remote Provider`` - A Provider which clients DO NOT connect directly to and instead make use of our dead drop message retreival protocol [KATZDEADDROP]_.
+* ``remote Provider`` - A Provider which clients DO NOT connect directly to and, instead, make use of our dead drop message retreival protocol [KATZDEADDROP]_.

 2. Protocol Overview
 ====================

-Client's make use of decoy traffic as describe in [KATZDECOY]_.
+Client's make use of decoy traffic as described in [KATZDECOY]_.
-However unlike [LOOPIX]_, client do NOT give one another their Provider and spool identities.
-Instead clients exchange *dead drop information* so that they retreive messages while hiding their Provider and location on the network as described in [KATZDEADDROP]_.
+However, unlike the [LOOPIX]_ design, clients do NOT give one another their Provider and spool identities.
+Instead, clients exchange *dead drop information* so they can retreive messages while hiding their Provider information and location on the network, as described in [KATZDEADDROP]_.

-Not all applications will make use of this client to client communication pattern and instead may require clients to communicate with mixnet services with a SURB based query and reponse protocol as described in [KAETZCHEN]_.
+Not all applications will make use of this 'client to client' communication pattern and instead may require clients to communicate with mixnet services with a SURB based query and reponse protocol as described in [KAETZCHEN]_.

 3. Message Retreival
 ====================

-There are two types of message retreival that are possible and they are:
+There are two types of message retreival that are possible.
+They are:

-* Retreival from local Provider
+* Retreival from a local Provider
-* Retreival from remote Provider (aka dead drop as described in [KATZDEADDROP]_)
+* Retreival from a remote Provider (a.k.a. dead drop as described in [KATZDEADDROP]_)

 3.1 Message Retreival from local Provider
 -----------------------------------------

-* Retreival from local Provider as described in [LOOPIX]_ and section ``3.
+This refers to 'Retreival from a local Provider', as described in the [LOOPIX]_ paper and in section ``3.
 Client and Provider Core Protocol`` of the [KATZMIXE2E]_ document.
-This is relevant in so far as message retrieval from dead drops causes the message to be delivered into the client's Provider and must then be retrieved using the wire protocol directly.
+It is relevant as message retrieval from dead drops causes messages to be delivered into the client's Provider and must then be retrieved using the wire protocol directly.

 3.2 Message Retreival from remote Provider
 ------------------------------------------

-Retreival from remote Provider: Here we refer to the ``Katzenpost Dead Drop Extension`` [KATZDEADDROP]_ specification document which goes into detail how the remote Provider can be queried over the mixnet.
+This refers to 'Retreival from remote Provider', as defined in the ``Katzenpost Dead Drop Extension`` [KATZDEADDROP]_ specification document.
+The documents goes into detail around how the remote Provider can be queried over the mixnet.

 3.3 Conclusion
 --------------

-Mutual distrust also known as location hiding properties are not free.
-The cost is increased client complexity and latency for message retrieval.
+Mutual distrust also known as 'location hiding properties' are not cost-free properties.
+The cost is increased by client complexity and by the latency of message retrieval.

 4. Message orientation considerations
 =====================================

-Mix networks are inherently message oriented and we do not seek to change this fundamental property of our mix network protocol.
+Mix networks are inherently message oriented.
+Because of this, we do not seek to change this fundamental property in our mix network protocol.
-However, it is possible to create a higher level protocol which have different properties than presented by the Sphinx packet format and our low level mix network protocols.
+However, it is possible to create a higher level protocol which have different properties than the ones presented by the Sphinx packet format and our low level mix network protocols.

-It may be useful to send arbitrarily sized messages.
-Stream orientation sends bytes of data to the application as soon as the ordered bytes are available whereas the ability to send arbitrarily sized messages is qualitatively a different protocol category.
-This is different because in our message oriented scheme, data is only presented to the application once reassembly of the entire message is complete.
+It may be useful to send messages with an arbitrary size.
+Stream orientation sends bytes of data to the application as soon as the ordered bytes are available; whereas, the ability to send arbitrarily sized messages is qualitatively frona different protocol category.
+This is different because in our message oriented scheme, data is only presented to the application once reassembly of the entire message is completed.

-Certainly it is possible to construct a stream oriented protocol given our low level message oriented mix network protocol.
-However, at this time we do not have sufficient motivation to explore this area of design space.
-Arbitrarily sized messages achieved using padding and fragmentation is sufficient for all of the applications we are currently considering for integration with the mix network.
+Certainly it is possible to construct a stream oriented protocol given our low level message oriented mix network protocol design.
+However, at this time, we do not have sufficient motivation to explore this area of design space.
+Arbitrarily sized messages (achieved by the usage of padding and fragmentation) is sufficient for all of the applications we are currently considering for integration with the mix network.

 Our message padding and fragmentation scheme is described in detail